-The comparison of the total number of deaths recorded by Stats SA (Stats SA, 2018) and the NPR to the numbers estimated after correcting for under registration is shown in Figure 3.
-This is the same as the figure in the previous report, since no further VR data were released this year.
-As was reported in the previous report, it can be seen that close to 100% of the death notifications of people aged 25 and over, and between 90% and 95% of all other ages except those in the first year of life, are on the NPR.
+The comparison of the total number of deaths recorded by Stats SA (Stats SA, 2020b) and the NPR to the numbers estimated after correcting for under registration is shown in Figure 3.
+It can be seen that just over 100% of the death notifications of people aged 25 and over, and between approximately 90% and 95% of all other ages except those in the first year of life, are on the NPR.
 The low proportion of death notifications under the age of one being registered on the population register is mainly because many deaths in this age group occur before the birth is registered, with the result that neither the birth nor the death are registered on the NPR even if a death notification form was completed.

-While the uptick in in the ratio of the number of NPR deaths to VR deaths (Stats SA) in all age groups from 2015 to 2016 is due to the absence of 2016 deaths registered after the cut-off date for the report (i.e. late registrations), the higher-thanaverage ratios for deaths aged 25+ in 2011, 2012 and 2013, and deaths aged under 1 for 2012 to 2015, indicate what is probably a slight drop in completeness of recording of deaths by Stats SA in these age groups in these years.
+While the uptick in the ratio of the number of NPR deaths to VR deaths (Stats SA) in all age groups from 2016 to 2017 is due to the absence of 2017 deaths registered after the cut-off date for the report (i.e. late registrations), the higher-than-average ratios for deaths aged 25+ in 2011, 2012 and 2013, and deaths aged under 1 for 2012 to 2017, indicate what is probably a slight drop in completeness of recording of deaths by Stats SA in these age groups in these years.
 This is allowed for in the estimation of the estimates of mortality in this report.

-Figure 3: NPR deaths as a proportion of Stats SA deaths by age group, 2000-2016 Note: Unchanged from previous RMS report
+Figure 3: NPR deaths as a proportion of Stats SA deaths by age group, 2000-2017

-The NPR data cannot be used to estimate neonatal deaths, because too few of these deaths are captured on the NPR (by 2011 less than 10% of the registered deaths in this age group are captured on the NPR), possibly because the birth was not registered before the death.
-Furthermore, this proportion appears to have been increasing (possibly with improving birth registration) over time, which makes extrapolation difficult.
-Comparison of the number of neonatal deaths recorded in the DHIS with those in the VR data suggests that an increasing proportion of the VR deaths are being captured by the DHIS^{5,6}.
+The NPR data cannot be used to estimate neonatal deaths, because too few of these deaths are captured on the NPR (by 2011 less than 10% of the registered deaths in this age group are captured on the NPR), possibly because deaths are not recorded on the NPR if the birth has not been recorded.
+Furthermore, this proportion is not stable over time (it appears to have been increasing (possibly with improving birth registration) over time), which makes extrapolation difficult.
+Comparison of the number of neonatal deaths recorded in the DHIS with those in the VR data suggests that an increasing proportion of the VR deaths are being captured by the DHIS.
 As the number of neonatal deaths recorded by the DHIS has exceeded those recorded by the VR since 2012 (significantly so after 2014) it seemed more appropriate to assume that part, if not all, the decline in VR neonatal deaths is due to a decline in completeness of registration and not to a decline in neonatal mortality.
 Thus, as was the case for the previous year's report, we estimate the neonatal mortality from 2013 onwards directly from the DHIS record of neonatal deaths (instead of VR neonatal deaths) and live births delivered at district health facilities or before arrival.
 (While this excludes births not in the public-sector clinics, which probably have a lower NMR, it is also possible that not all neonatal deaths of public sector births are captured by the DHIS data, so the estimates are consistent with estimates in earlier years).